Waterfowl of The World (and Gamebirds of the World)

-In 2016, Safari Club International launched the SCI Gamebirds of the World awards platform.
-This is an exciting development because Gamebirds of the World brings greater attention to waterfowl hunting and habitat conservation worldwide.
-It creates opportunities for hunters that have previously achieved their big game hunting goals or wish to enhance their big game hunting activities.
 “Nothing brings a game room to life like the addition of colorful gamebirds and waterfowl.
 Their iridescent colors sparkle like gems,” a long-time client recently described.
 In some ways, GetDucks.com was waterfowl of the world before it was cool, but this was because the heartbeats of our clients and selves compelled us well off the beaten path, always seeking new adventures which in turn held new species opportunities.

-This Waterfowl of the World (and Gamebirds) is a listing of world waterfowl species associated with GetDucks.com hunts.
-For your convenience, its sorted geographically.
+This Waterfowl of the World (and Gamebirds of the World) is a listing of world waterfowl species presently or previously available through GetDucks.com hunts.
+For your convenience, it’s sorted geographically.
 It will change over time pursuant to GetDucks.com’s destinations developments.
-This Waterfowl of the World List is intended as a quick reference of duck, goose, and gamebird species available through our services.
+This Waterfowl of the World List is intended as a quick reference of duck, goose, swan and gamebird species.

 Africa